Fact Sheet 520

 Several studies found higher rates of some cancers in people with HIV, compared to the general population.
 Many factors could explain this: People with HIV are living longer.
 Older age is linked to higher rates of cancer.

-People with HIV have a high rate of smoking, which contributes to several types of cancer
+- People with HIV have a high rate of smoking, which contributes to several types of cancer.
+Recent studies show that smokers with HIV lose more years of life from smoking than from HIV.
+See fact sheet 803 for more information.

 |Kaposi's Sarcoma (see fact sheet 508)||Human herpes virus 8|